Kingsley Kojo Antwi

 Kingsley Kojo Antwi (born 23 July), known professionally as Kojo Poet, is a Ghanaian author, poet, filmmaker, and fine art photographer.
-He is the co-founder and vice president of the Ghana Writers Awards, a national literary initiative promoting creative writing in Ghana.
+He is the co-founder and vice president of the Ghana Writers Awards, a national literary initiative promoting excellence in creative writing in Ghana.
+His work spans poetry, fiction, and visual arts, and has been noted for its engagement with identity, social critique, and contemporary Ghanaian cultural narratives.

 Antwi received the Inspirational Poet Award at the International Poetry Festival in the Philippines in 2013, and in 2022 his fine art photography was exhibited at the Imposters Art Gallery in Accra.

 Early life and education

 Antwi was born in Kumasi, Ghana, and raised in a Christian household.
-He was exposed early to literature and global materials through children’s newspapers, novels, and documentaries introduced by his father.
+He developed an early interest in reading and literature through children’s newspapers, novels, and documentaries introduced to him by his father.

-He attended Datus Complex Schools in Bubiashie, serving as library prefect, where he developed his interest in reading and literature.
+He attended Datus Complex Schools in Bubiashie, where he served as library prefect.
 From 2006 to 2009, he studied General Science at Koforidua Secondary Technical School (KSTS).

-From 2011 to 2015, Antwi studied at the University of Education, Winneba, earning a Bachelor of Science in Information and Communication Technology Education under the Faculty of Science Education.
+Between 2011 and 2015, he studied at the University of Education, Winneba, earning a Bachelor of Science in Information and Communication Technology Education.

 Career

 Poetry

 Antwi published his debut poetry collection, Bosiako: The Bloodbath, in 2020.
-The work received national attention for exploring cultural symbolism, identity, and contemporary Ghanaian social issues.
-ModernGhana described it as "a literary bloodbath."
+The book received national attention in Ghana for its exploration of cultural symbolism, identity, and contemporary social issues.
+ModernGhana described the collection as "a literary bloodbath" for its experimental structure and thematic intensity.

 In 2013, he won the Inspirational Poet Award at the International Poetry Festival in the Philippines.

 Fiction

-In 2025, Antwi published his debut novel 30 Million Ghanaians Are Fools, 17 Sane, a socio-political satire examining corruption, public morality, and civic responsibility in contemporary Accra.
-The story follows Kofi Asamoah, a pharmacist navigating moral, political, and social contradictions.
-ModernGhana described the novel as a "genre-defying narrative" exploring Ghana’s political and social dynamics.
+In 2025, Antwi published his debut novel Thirty Million Ghanaians Are Fools, Seventeen Sane, a socio-political satire examining corruption, civic responsibility, and public morality in contemporary Accra.
+The narrative follows Kofi Asamoah, a pharmacist navigating personal ethics and national contradictions.
+ModernGhana described the novel as a "genre-defying narrative" that reflects Ghana’s shifting political and social dynamics.

 Ghana Writers Awards

-Antwi is co-founder and vice president of the Ghana Writers Awards, established to recognize excellence in Ghanaian and African writing.
-The awards have received coverage from independent sources including ModernGhana, Graphic Online, GhanaWeb, and MyJoyOnline.
+Antwi co-founded the Ghana Writers Awards to recognize excellence in Ghanaian and African writing.
+The program has received coverage from several independent outlets including ModernGhana, Graphic Online, GhanaWeb, and MyJoyOnline.

 Photography

 In 2022, Antwi exhibited his photographic series She Made Me Do It at the Imposters Art Gallery in Accra.
-His work explores identity, human experience, and social perception, using visual metaphors to reflect societal and environmental themes.
+His photography explores identity, human experience, and social perception, often using visual metaphors to comment on societal and environmental issues.